-When Mags came to me, she felt her curls were being dragged down by the weight of her responsibilities.
+When Mags came to see me, she felt her curls were being dragged down by the weight of her responsibilities.
 She’d had two children in quick succession.
 Combined with the stress of a high pressured job, her curls were depleted.

-The changes to Mag’s body and hair during and after pregnancy meant that her hair needed more moisture than pre-pregnancy.
+The changes to Mags’s hair during and after pregnancy meant that her hair needed more moisture than pre-pregnancy.
 Plus, due to her busy lifestyle, she was short on time.
 Not to mention, she was only washing and conditioning her hair once a week.
 The results?
 Her hair was dry.
 When curly hair becomes dry, it can lose elasticity.
 Loss of elasticity gives you precisely what Mags was experiencing; flat curls.

 I’ve worked with a lot of curly hair during my career and, I’ve found that taking a simple approach gets the best results.

 I have a theory.
-When it comes to achieving things in life; routine is king.
+When it comes to achieving things in life, routine is king.
 That means, whether it’s exercise or diet or work, I think good things come out of a consistent approach.
 So, Mags and I talked about her weekly routine and, we spent some time working out when and how she could fit in weekly hair treatments.

 Mags usually washed her hair at the weekend and, we agreed that she would continue with this routine.
-Because she worked from home one day a week, we decided that this was the perfect opportunity for her to wash her hair, followed by Restore and Shine Hair Masque.
+Because she worked from home one day a week, we decided that this was the perfect opportunity to wash her hair, followed by Restore and Shine Hair Masque.
 For Mags, a woman expert in the art of multi-tasking, this meant she could get on with her job whilst taking care of her hair.

 Mags kicked off her journey back to bouncy curls by giving her hair a moisture boost.
 For the first two weeks, she gave her hair two treatments with Restore and Shine Hair Masque.
 After that, she used Restore and Shine Hair Masque once a week every week.

-Now, she’s been using Restore and Shine Hair Masque every week for over 2 years.
+Now, she’s been using Restore and Shine Hair Masque every week for over two years.
 Now, there’s no way she would miss a weekly treatment.
 Her hair is in better condition than it has ever been.

 But this approach did more for Mags than bring back her curls.

-It made her feel good about her hair, it put her back in control in a way that she could easily incorporate into her busy life.
+It made her feel good about her hair.
+It put her back in control in a way that she could easily incorporate into her busy life.
 Now, she loves her curls more than ever.